Local Dimension is Unbounded for Planar Posets: Notation, Terminology and Background Discussion

 \subsection{Components and Blocks}

-We assume that the reader is familiar with basic concepts of graph theory, including the following terms: connected and disconnected graphs; components; cut vertices; and $k$-connected graphs for an integer $k\ge2$.
-Recall that when $G$ is a graph, a connected induced subgraph $H$ of $G$ is called a \emph{block} of $G$ when $H$ is $2$-connected and there is no subgraph $H'$ of $G$ which contains $H$ as a proper subgraph and is also $2$-connected.
+We refer the reader to \cite{bib:D18} for the concepts of graph theory, including the following terms: connected and disconnected graphs; components; cut vertices; and $k$-connected graphs for an integer $k\ge2$.
+A block is an inclusion-maximal $2$-connected subgraph.

 Here are the analogous concepts for posets.
 A poset $P$ is said to be \emph{connected} if its cover graph is connected.
 A subposet $B$ of $P$ is said to be \emph{convex} if $y\in B$ whenever $x,z\in B$ and $x<y<z$ in $P$.
 Note that when $B$ is a convex subposet of $P$, the cover graph of $B$ is an induced subgraph of the cover graph of $P$.
 A convex subposet $B$ of $P$ is called a \emph{component} of $P$ when the cover graph of $B$ is a component of the cover graph of $P$.
 A convex subposet $B$ of $P$ is called a \emph{block} of $P$, when the cover graph of $B$ is a block in the cover graph of $P$.